Did you know that Portugal’s rental market is one of the fastest-growing in the world, with rental prices rising since the start of the year?

 Ready to make the most of your property in Portugal?
 Contact PRA today, and let us handle the rest!

-Frequently asked questions about Renting out your property in Portugal
+Frequently Asked Questions About Renting out your property in Portugal

 To start renting out your property in Portugal, Make sure your home is in good shape.
 Choose between short-term or long-term rental property, and obtain the required licenses before renting it in Portugal.
 You can work with real estate counselors like PRA or post your rental home on sites like Airbnb.